Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

-The spectral broadening of the pulse well beyond the transition natural linewidth has important consequences.
-It allows to neglect the relaxation of the ions during the optical pumping, which significantly simplifies the theoretical description.
-In fact, the interaction of the light with the relaxation-free two-level atom is a textbook example (see, e.g.\ \cite{Letohov1977Nonlinear}), demonstrating oscillations of the excited-state population $\rho_{ee}(t)$ at the Rabi frequency $\Omega_R$ (the Rabi oscillations).
-While dynamics of this coherent, i.e.\ uninterrupted by dephasing spontaneous emission, evolution is harder to be determined in the case of pulsed excitation, where the Rabi frequency varies over time, we can generally state that the excited-state population at the time moment $t_1$ is given by $\sin\left(\int_0^{t_1}\Omega_R(t)dt\right)$, where the Rabi frequency $\Omega_R(t)$ is time dependent.
+The spectral broadening of the pulse significantly beyond the transition natural linewidth has an important consequence.
+Specifically, it allows to neglect the relaxation of the ions during the interaction, which significantly simplifies the theoretical description.
+In fact, the interaction of light with the relaxation-free two-level atom is a textbook example (see, for example, Ref.\ \cite{Letohov1977Nonlinear}), demonstrating oscillations of the excited-state population $\rho_{ee}(t)$ at the Rabi frequency $\Omega_R$ (the Rabi oscillations).
+While dynamics of this coherent, i.e., uninterrupted by spontaneous emission, evolution is harder to determine in the case of pulsed excitation, where the Rabi frequency varies over time, we can generally state that the excited-state population at the time moment $t_1$ is given by $\sin^2\left(\int_0^{t_1}\Omega_R(t)dt\right)$, where the expression under the sine function is the total Rabi phase of the oscillation.
+In fact, the dependence may enable mimicking the short-pulse (dynamic) regime even in Monte-Carlo simulations.
+This would be the case when one is not interested in describing the whole evolution of the system during the pulse but rather aims at the state of the atoms after transition of the pulse.

-From the perspective of the GF, the last consequence of the short length of the pulse is the absence of ion--ion interactions (e.g.\ collisions) during the optical pumping.
-As the PSI in different velocity classes can be treated independently, the problem can be further simplified and the excited-state population of the whole bunch is simply a weighted average over the ions' velocity distribution.
+From the perspective of the GF, the last consequence of the short length of the pulse is the absence of ion--ion interactions (e.g., collisions) during the light pulse.
+Thereby, the PSI in different velocity classes can be treated independently and the problem can be further simplified and the excited-state population of the whole bunch is simply a weighted average over the ions' velocity distribution.